[Webinar] Docs-as-code without the complexity.→ Save your seat

 Code documentation is different.
 Code is written to be understood primarily by machines, meaning it doesn’t have to be written in a linear way.

-Tom Johnson, a top expert in the technical writing field, sums up the problem rather well:
+Tom Johnson, widely regarded as a leading expert in technical writing, puts the problem succinctly:

 Code itself is non-linear.
 What appears at the top (e.g., variables) might not be implemented until functions at the bottom.
 Functions defined at the bottom might be run inside other code blocks in the middle, and so on.
 When you’re given a chunk of code to document, its assembly order isn’t apparent at all.